BlendWitTech/mero-jugx/.github/OWNER_ONLY/GITHUB_SETUP.md

    - ✅ Require status checks
    - ✅ **Restrict who can push** → Add: `saugatpahari` + your username

-2. Add rule for `development/version-control`:
+2. Add rule for `version-control-development`:
    - ✅ Require pull request
    - ✅ **Restrict who can push** → Add: `saugatpahari` + your username
    - This is the entry point for new development collaborators